python/typing_extensions/doc/index.rst

 - Enable use of new type system features on older Python versions.
 For example, :py:data:`typing.TypeGuard` is new in Python 3.10, but ``typing_extensions`` allows users on previous Python versions to use it too.
-- Enable experimentation with new type system PEPs before they are accepted and added to the :py:mod:`typing` module.
+- Enable experimentation with type system features proposed in new PEPs before they are accepted and added to the :py:mod:`typing` module.

 New features may be added to ``typing_extensions`` as soon as they are specified